Michael J. Fox: Early life

-His family lived in various cities and towns across Canada due to his father's career.
-They finally moved to Burnaby, a large suburb of Vancouver, when his father retired in 1971.
-His father died of a heart attack on January 6, 1990.
-His mother later died in September 2022.
-Fox attended Burnaby Central Secondary School, and now has a theatre named for him at Burnaby South Secondary.
-At age 15, Fox starred in the Canadian television series Leo and Me, produced by the Canadian Broadcasting Corporation, and in 1979, at age 18, he moved to Los Angeles to further his acting career.
-Shortly after his marriage, he moved back to Vancouver.
+The Fox family lived in various cities and towns across Canada due to Bill's career.
+Bill served in the army for 25 years, retiring in 1971.
+The family moved to Burnaby, British Columbia, the same year.
+Bill worked as a dispatcher for the Delta Police Department from the following year to 1985.
+Fox attended Burnaby Central Secondary School and has a theatre named for him at Burnaby South Secondary School.
+At the age of 16, he starred in the Canadian television series Leo and Me, produced by the Canadian Broadcasting Corporation.
+Fox moved to Los Angeles, California, in 1979 to further his acting career.